thremulation-station/thremulation-docs/docs/quickstart/installation.md

 1. Change directories into wherever you prefer the repo to be.
 For example: $ `cd ~/code`
 1. Clone the repo: $ `git clone https://github.com/thremulation-station/thremulation-station.git`
-1. Move into the new project folder: $ `cd thremulation-station`
+1. Move into the new project folder, and more specifically the "vagrant" dir: $ `cd thremulation-station/vagrant`

 <br>